-Inflation and Changes in Commodity Prices
+Inflation, Rising Interest Rates and Changes in Commodity Prices

-The annual rate of inflation in the United States hit 9.1% in June 2022, the highest in more than four decades, as measured by the Consumer Price Index.
+The annual rate of inflation in the United States was measured at 8.2% in September 2022 by the Consumer Price Index, the highest in more than four decades.
 Inflation and increased commodity prices have caused drilling and completion costs to increase from the prior year.
 In addition, the Federal Reserve has tightened monetary policy by approving a series of increases to the Federal Funds Rate.
 Furthermore, the Chairman of the Federal Reserve signaled that the Federal Reserve would continue to take necessary action to bring inflation down and to ensure price stability, including continued rate increases.
-Increased interest rates may have a negative impact on the Company's ability to continue to execute its business strategy.
+The inflationary environment has impacted interest rates on our Credit Facility borrowings throughout 2022.
+Interest rates on our Credit Facility borrowings have increased from 3.21% at March 31, 2022 to 6.23% at September 30, 2022.
+Additional increases in interest rates may have a negative impact on the Company's ability to continue to execute its business strategy.

 Our revenues, the value of our assets and our ability to obtain bank loans or additional capital on attractive terms have been and will continue to be affected by changes in natural gas, oil and NGL prices and the costs to produce our reserves.
 Natural gas, oil and NGL prices are subject to significant fluctuations that are beyond our ability to control or predict.
-Certain of our capital expenditures and expenses are affected by general inflation and we expect costs for the remainder of 2022 to continue to be a function of supply and demand.
+Certain of our capital expenditures and expenses are affected by general inflation and we expect costs for the remainder of 2022 to continue to be a function of supply and demand